paipeline/LLMoptimFunc/docs/optimization_with_ai.md

    \]
    where \( \gamma \) is a weight that reflects the contribution of sentiment to the expected return.

+## Feasibility Analysis

+The following data from `example.json` supports the feasibility of the optimization functions:

+1. **Market Capitalization**: The market capitalization of `2296700.17` is available in `quantitative_data` -> `company_info` -> `market_cap`, which can be used in return calculations.

+2. **Sentiment Scores**: Sentiment scores are available from `qualitative_data` -> `sentiment_analysis`, providing insights into market mood that can be integrated into the optimization functions.

+3. **Stock Price Movement**: Historical stock price data is available in `quantitative_data` -> `stock_price_movement`, which can be used to derive returns and assess risk.

+4. **Financial Metrics**: Various financial metrics such as asset turnover, current ratio, and return on equity are available in `quantitative_data` -> `financial_metrics`, which can help in evaluating the company's performance.

+5. **Risk Metrics**: The volatility of `0.2157` is available in `quantitative_data` -> `risk_metrics`, which can be used in risk calculations.

+Overall, while some variables require simulation or derivation, the available data provides a solid foundation for implementing the optimization functions effectively.

 ## Conclusion

 By integrating sentiment analysis into traditional optimization functions, traders can create more robust trading strategies that account for market sentiment, potentially leading to improved performance and risk management.